polkadot-developers/polkadot-docs/develop/interoperability/xcm-config.md

 ## Config Items

-Each configuration item is explained below, detailing the purpose of the associated type and its role in the XCM executor.
+Each configuration item is explained below, detailing the associated type’s purpose and role in the `XCM executor`.
 Many of these types have predefined solutions available in the `xcm-builder`.
 Therefore, the available configuration items are:

 - [`RuntimeCall`](https://paritytech.github.io/polkadot-sdk/master/staging_xcm_executor/trait.Config.html#associatedtype.RuntimeCall){target=\_blank} - defines the runtime's callable functions, created via the [frame::runtime](https://paritytech.github.io/polkadot-sdk/master/frame_support/attr.runtime.html){target=\_blank} macro.
 It represents an enum listing the callable functions of all implemented pallets
     ```rust